adityailab/aditya.github.io/README.md

 ## Projects

-### Using deep learning for natural feature detection such as river,basin,lake detection.
+### Using deep learning for natural feature detection such as river, basin, lake detection.

 ## Blog